LEARNING TO EAT WITH DENTURES

-For those tougher foods, try out a denture adhesive to give you that added peace of mind that your dentures will stay in place.
-Not only do these fixatives provide a strong all-day hold for up to 12 hours, they also create a seal that helps stop food getting in between your dentures and gums, helping you feel more comfortable while you’re still getting used to the feeling.
+For those tougher foods, try out Polident denture adhesives to give you that added peace of mind that your dentures will stay in place.
+Not only do these adhesives provide a strong all-day hold for up to 12 hours, they also create a seal that helps stop food getting in between your dentures and gums, helping you feel more comfortable while you’re still getting used to the feeling.

 Learning to eat with dentures is a small step that you can easily take in your stride towards enjoying every mouthful.